WANTED: Earth-Two's Most Dangerous Super-Villains

 the teller and open his satchel.
 When he did, a horde of wasps was released,

 wasps the villain seem to control.
-In the ensuing confusion, the Wasp
+After subduing many of the attending people with a paralysis venom, the Wasp

 made off with the cash in the teller stations, making a getaway in a yellow